Leela-19/Subscribers-Prediction-Using-Machine-Learning/README.md

 1. Define the Problem
 The goal is to predict the number of subscribers a YouTube channel will have in the future based on historical data and influencing factors.

+Predicting subscribers is a data-driven process that leverages historical data and various influencing factors to forecast future subscriber counts.
+This task involves using machine learning models to analyze trends, identify patterns, and predict growth based on channel performance metrics and external variables.

 ![image](https://github.com/user-attachments/assets/4e1c0ff7-90e4-4951-b201-09662a36a59a)